Where Kosher Salt Comes from & Why It’s Called Kosher

 My pantry always has three kinds of salt: fine table salt, kosher salt, and a super-flaky salt like Maldon.
-I use all three in different ways, depending on what I'm cooking or how I'm seasoning something.
-When people see my kosher salt, I usually get asked this question: Just what is kosher salt, and why do I have it if I don't cook kosher?
+I use all three in different ways, depending on what I’m cooking or how I’m seasoning something.
+When people see my kosher salt, I usually get asked this question: Just what is kosher salt, and why do I have it if I don’t cook kosher?
+The coarse salt usually isn’t iodized and can be great for seasoning meat and vegetables.

 How Kosher Salt Is Made